abeisgoat/slime_os/README.md

 This software is experimental and does not work completely, specifically issues include...

-* Input is only supported via an i2c keyboard, which is not documented
+* Input is only supported via an i2c keyboard, which is not documented (hoping to add USB keyboard soon)
-* Some apps use `display.*` methods directly instead of `sos.graphics.*` so they do not support flipping the display
+* Some apps are upside down due to the Slimedeck having the screen rotated 180 degrees.
+Newer apps use the `sos.graphics.*` methods which support the `display/flipped` value in `config.py`.
+Older apps use `self.display.*` which needs replacing.`
+* Everything is generally incomplete

 ## Hardware